 - Incidents & dilemmas

 Students are required to successfully pass the following assessments:

-Should you wish to be eligible as a driver on the course then you must hold a full driving licence and be at least 25 years of age.
+- Should you wish to be eligible as a driver on the course (in Bulgaria) then you must hold a full driving licence and be at least 21 years of age.
 You will be requested to sign a Driver Waiver/Disclaimer and may be liable for any motoring offences/accidents, if deemed to be the fault of the driver.
 Certification

-Students who successfully complete this course will be issued with a BTEC Level 3 Certificate for Working as a Close Protection Operative within the Private Security Industry from Pearson which is valid for 3 years.
+Students who successfully complete this course will be issued with a BTEC Level 3 Certificate for Working as a Close Protection Operative within the Private Security Industry from either AoFAQ or Pearson which is valid for 3 years.

 Note, Close Protection Operatives must also hold a valid First Aid at Work Certificate (such as a First Person on Scene (FPOS) or First Response Emergency Care (FREC) course) and have passed a criminal background check to obtain an SIA Close Protection licence.